 Whether you crave speed or endurance, you can tailor your training – and your muscle fibers – to serve that ambition.
 Spending ample training time well below your anaerobic threshold can help you hang tough with your marathoning neighbor.
 Speed-training techniques can make you an even match against that fast-break rival in your basketball league.
 With your FOG smarts and your training know-how, you’re in charge of your muscle-fiber destiny.

 This article has been updated.
-It was originally published on May 1, 2006.
+It was originally appeared as the “Fast and Slow of It” published in the May 2006 issue of Experience Life.